 A Modern West Palm Beach Experience

-New members are invited to choose from four categories of membership to suit their individual lifestyle needs.
+New members are invited to choose from three categories of membership to suit their individual lifestyle needs.
 All members will enjoy the 100,000-square-foot Clubhouse and 24,000-square-foot Sports Village, giving them unlimited access to the fitness facilities, four unique dining venues, the spa, pool complex, pickleball, and a full calendar of social events.
 The ICA: Ibis Clubs and Activities has developed over 30 clubs with like-minded members, including the photography club, the performing arts, painting classes, a film series, and much more.

 Our most popular membership is Premier Golf, offering the most extensive level of privileges, including unlimited access to the 54 holes of Nicklaus golf, 20-acre practice facility, and 16 Har-Tru tennis courts.
 The Signature Golf, and Tennis memberships offer more lifestyle options.
 Please contact the Membership Director at 561.625.8500, ext.
 5142 for more information.